iansAToasificationDOTorg/iansAToasificationDOTorg/RollyPolly.md

 All posts are grounded
 and the axle is insulated
 by synthetic rope which
-doubles as the
+doubles as the suspension
-suspension method.
+method off the guard,
+which also takes the fence
+tension